DUNE-DAQ/microservices/connection-service/README.md

  ```

  The server is intended to be run under the Gunicorn web server.
 This
- is set up in the docker container but is not be available in the
+ is set up in the docker container but is not available in the
  dunedaq release.
 To run interactivley without creating the container
  you can install the dependencies with

  ```
- 'pip install -r requirements.txt'
+ 'pip install -r microservices/connection-service/requirements.txt'
  ```

  ```